 A member of staff should always accompany a pupil who is taken to hospital by ambulance and stay with them until their parent/carer arrives.
-Generally, staff will not take pupils to hospital in their own car.
-In some extreme situations, the school understands that it may be the best course of action.
-If a situation warrants a staff member taking a pupil to hospital in their car, another staff member or other responsible adult must accompany them.
+Generally, staff will not take pupils to hospital in their own car unless in exceptional circumstances, e.g. where a pupil is in need of professional medical attention and an ambulance cannot be procured.